waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Deferred Tasks:** I have failed to act immediately on critiques, such as the redundant use of `select_battle_option`.
 This violates my core directives.
 All data management and tool refinement must be performed in the same turn they are identified.
 - **Agent Idea:** A `training_planner_agent` could be created to suggest optimal grinding locations and level targets for upcoming challenges, based on my documented Pokémon locations.
 - **Trust in Agents:** My trust in the `master_battle_agent`'s high-risk strategies, even when they fail due to bad luck, is correct.
 The agent's logic is sound, and I must continue to follow it.

+# V. Overwatch Critique (Turn 179853)
+- **CRITICAL FAILURE:** I have repeatedly documented self-corrections (e.g., underuse of `team_builder_agent`, redundant tool use) but have failed to act on them.
+Documentation without action is a failure of my learning loop.
+I must prioritize *acting* on my documented reminders.
+- **Agent & Tool Use:** My trust in `master_battle_agent` is correct.
+My creation and immediate fixing of `select_move_in_battle` was correct.
+I must be more careful about calling tools from the correct game state/menu.
+- **Core Directive Adherence:** My prioritization of documentation and self-assessment during a crisis (Turn 179809) was praised as exemplary.
+I must continue to prioritize maintaining my internal state above immediate gameplay objectives.